Fort Fitzgerald: Demographics

+Fort Fitzgerald had a population of 6 people in the 2021 Regional Municipality of Wood Buffalo census.
+The population living in Thebathi 196 in the federal 2016 census was 20, a 33.3% decrease from the 2011 census which had a population of 30.

+Infrastructure

 Most of the community's services are provided from Fort Smith, including fire, law enforcement, health care, social services, and telecommunications.
 Law enforcement is part of the Royal Canadian Mounted Police 'G division' in the Northwest Territories.
 Since telecommunication services, including cellular and internet, are from Fort Smith, Northwest Territories, the area code is 867, although Fitzgerald is located in what would be area code 780 in Alberta.

 An all-weather road, named Hay Camp Road, links Fort Smith and Hay Camp through Fitzgerald.